j-buss/jb_blog/content/posts/hugo-website/index.md

 {{< img src="post-css-image.png" >}}

 ### How to Use
-Danny does a great job describing the code, but the "where" to put the code was very confusing to me.
-(As I pointed out above, I am a new Hugo user...so I will admit the shortcoming is mine to overcome)
+So now that we have the javascript and css in place we still need to call the code for a given page.

 #### Option 1: Partials (TBD)
 OK...I don't know how to do this one yet.
+I believe this is what Danny is using, but like I said I can't figure it out.
 I can search for the javascript in Danny's website files: [search for copy-code.js usage](https://github.com/dguo/dannyguo.com/search?q=copy-code-button.js&unscoped_q=copy-code-button.js)

-The code is getting called in a file:
+I know that the code is getting called in a file:

 layouts/blog/single.html
 ```html